darthrellimnad/evergreen-functional-fe-web-app/README.md

 *... absolutely nothing! (jk)*

 The application design described here won't be for everyone or every web project.
 This is primarily intended for projects that will require javascript and some moderately advanced software development techniques (as well as proving it possible with just the evergreen web technologies).
+There are many great tools and frameworks out there that can help as well, but I'm trying to keep this doc as generic as possible.

-The purpose is to promote system accessibility, testability, stability and resilience over time while managing application behavior with JS.
+The purpose of this is to promote system accessibility, testability, stability and resilience over time while managing application behavior with JS.
 Here are some possible use cases I've come across where this (or parts of this) might be helpful:

 - Incrementally improving the design and quality of legacy JS-rendered or "JS framework" web applications.
 - Single page, isomorphic and progressive web apps.